 The guide matters

 We had a very good experience with our guide at the Lower Antelope Canyon.
-I realised that the individual guide does matter to your overall experience here.
+I realized that the individual guide does matter to your overall experience here.
 The better guides will point out interesting rock formations and take pictures for you.
-The lesser ones are silent and basically just herd you through the Canyon.
+The lesser ones are silent and basically, just herd you through the Canyon.

 Our guide stopped at several times to point out interesting and at times, funny shapes that the rocks had taken.
 He also pointed out cool spots to take photos of.

 At the end, after exiting the canyon, the guide took some sand and water and showed us visually how the natural forces worked to make Monument Valley and the Antelope Canyons.

 His visual description was really engaging, I wish I had shot a video of it.

 - It is quite hot both on the ground and inside the canyon.
 Make sure you are wearing comfortable clothes and sensible walking shoes/sandals.